 If you’ve ever returned to reality following a night of partying to the black-out point, you may be able to sympathize with Chester and Jesse in this film.
 That being said, their case is a bit extreme even for such a scenario.
 After waking up to find a truckload of pudding in their kitchen and discovering Jesse’s car is missing, they embark on a journey to find out just what happened the night before.

 While retracing their steps, they confront a disgruntled street gang, a transsexual stripper whose suitcase full of money they apparently ended up with, and their angry girlfriends.
 A group of alien enthusiasts and two extraterrestrial factions come into play as well, placing the fate of the universe in Jesse and Chester’s hands.

 At the time of its release, critics condemned this movie for its weak plot and other negative aspects.
 Some described it as not even remotely funny and even irritating.
-Many people insist quite the opposite is true, though, especially if you’re a bit wasted on some Skunk Amnesia or Diesel OG while watching.
+Many people insist quite the opposite is true, though, especially if you’re a bit wasted on some Diesel OG while watching.
 Dude, Where’s My Car? is available on Prime Video, Hulu, and Vudu.

 6) Ted (2012)

 Few things can make you appreciate a talking teddy bear with an adult mindset like a good buzz and vice-versa.
 In the movie Ted, we see how a stuffed buddy who came to life enriched a boy’s childhood but hampers his adulthood.
 Ted, the bear, has a way of coming between his human best friend, John, and his girlfriend.
 Still, John is reluctant to part ways with his long-time pal.